boostorg/boost/more/getting_started/detail/build-from-source-head.rst

 ...................

 Boost.Build_ is a text-based system for developing, testing, and installing software.
-To use it, you'll first need to build and install it.
+First, you'll need to build and install it.
 To do this:

 1. Go to the directory ``tools``\ |/|\ ``build``\ |/|\ ``v2``\ |/|.